Skip to content

 One Platform, Multiple Destinations

-Instead of visiting three different government portals for a multi-destination trip (Bali + Venice + Cancún, for example), Vistumo lets you handle all tourist tax payments through a single interface.
+For a multi-destination trip (Bali + Venice + Cancún, for example), Vistumo lets you handle all tourist tax payments through a single interface.
 The platform:

 • Supports multiple destinations — Pay for Bali, Venice, and Quintana Roo from one account